salesforcecli/plugin-auth/messages/web.login.md

 # verificationCode

 - Your verification code is %s.
 Enter this in the browser window that just opened.
-SECURITY NOTE: Only enter this PIN if you initiated this login.
+SECURITY NOTE: Enter this PIN only if you initiated this login.